isaacboentoro/coquette-shop/README.md

 ### Performing routing in the project so that the application `main` can run
 This 'main' app needs to be added to the project directory (coquette_shop, not coquette-shop) settings.py **INSTALLED_APPS** field.

-So far, 'main' does not have any html files to display, so we will add one in the templates directory as such:
+So far, 'main' does not have any html files to display, so I will add one in the templates directory as such:
 ```
 cd main
 mkdir templates